Harsha of Kashmir

-Harsha, also Harshadeva, (ruled 1089-1101 CE) was a Hindu king of Kashmir.
+Harsha (1059–1101), also known as Harshadeva, was the Maharaja of Kashmir from 1089 to 1101.
+He was given the epithet "raja-Turushka" (Turk king).

 Harsha belonged to the First Lohara dynasty, of which he was the last ruler.
 According to Kalhana, Harsha was built like a god and was extremely handsome.
 Harsha's conduct has recently been a subject of discussion.
 Harsha started out as a capable and noble king, then ran into financial trouble because of his spending habits.
 He was the son of king Kalasha of Kashmir.